 Note: Although restrictions may be added to pages, they cannot be applied to folders.
 To learn more about why folders may not be password protected, scroll to the bottom of this help article.

 How to tell if a page is restricted

 By default, when you add a page to your website, it will be unrestricted and visible to the public.
 The only exception to this would be the "Resident Directory" page type, which by default, will be restricted to all registered and approved members.

-When a page is unrestricted the button under the "Restrictions" column will say "None."
-If a page has been restricted, there will be a green checkmark button under this column and on the website a padlock icon will display next to the page name.
+When a page is unrestricted, in the "Pages" section of the Admin Portal, the button under the "Restrictions" column will say "None."
+If a page has been restricted, there will be a green checkmark button under this column and on the website a padlock icon will display next to the page name on the website.
 These are both indicators that the page is restricted.

 Types of restrictions

 There are two types of restrictions you can place on a page; "Allowed" and "Exceptions."
 Those added under the "Allowed" section will show who can view the contents of that page, and those under the "Exceptions" section will be blocked from accessing the page.

 Under the "Allowed" section you will select who you would like to have access to that page.
 When selecting this, you can be as general as all "Registered and approved accounts" or as specific as a custom group, account type, or individual member.